kaci-wooldridge/kaci-wooldridge/README.md

 ## 🍄 Let's collaborate and conquer!

 I'm a firm believer in the power of collaboration.
 If you've got an exciting project brewing or you want to contribute to open-source initiatives, count me in!
-Let's brainstorm, code like rockstars, and create something truly fabulous together! 💫
+Let's brainstorm and create something truly fabulous together! 💫

 ## 💌 How to reach me